House GOP passes debt limit package: Five takeaways

 Republicans’ debt limit bill amounts to an black-and-white opening offer in debt limit negotiations — which President Biden has so far refused to have.

-“We are empowering Speaker McCarthy to negotiate,” said Rep. Stephanie Bice (R-Okla.).
+“We are empowering Speaker McCarthy to negotiate,” Rep. Stephanie Bice (R-Okla.) said.
 “He has a clear vision on what this conference wants to see.”

 Key members backing the debt limit bill have declined, though, to get specific with any “red lines” for debt limit negotiations with the president and Senate Democrats.

-“The red line is that we’re not going to do a clean debt ceiling, period,” said Rep. Garret Graves (R-La.), a leader of McCarthy’s debt limit negotiations strategy.
+“The red line is that we’re not going to do a clean debt ceiling, period,” said Graves, a leader of McCarthy’s debt limit negotiations strategy.
 “We are going to demand changing the trajectory of this country’s financial situation.”

 It gets tougher from here